-- Believe the person.
-He or she will need you to be supportive and understanding. - Do not ask too much.
+- Do not ask too much.
 The person may feel uncomfortable about involving others, and will open up when ready. - Be supportive by listening or gathering information and resources.

 See "Resources for Help" section (page 2) for a full list of available confidential/ nonconfidential on-campus and off-campus resources.